eu-nebulous/slo-violation-detector/slo-violation-detector/README.md

    ```

 To illustrate, in the case that an SLO message identical to the simple SLO example is sent at step 1, then monitoring messages should be sent in step 2 to the `cpu_usage` topic and predicted monitoring messages should be sent in step 3 to the `prediction.cpu_usage` topic.
 Finally, SLO violations will be announced at the `prediction.slo_severity_value` topic.

+### Development

+Starting new threads in the SLO Violation Detection component should only be done using the CharacterizedThread class, as opposed to using plain Threads - to reassure that Threads are being defined in a way which permits their appropriate management (registration/removal).

 ### Docker container build